dialex/JColor/README.md

 ###Build tools

-You can import the library into your own project using...
+You can import this library into your own project using...

 #### Maven